 - Special Enrollment Period (SEP): In certain situations, such as moving out of your plan’s service area or taking residence in a long-term care facility, you may end your membership without waiting for the AEP.
 Click here to see the list of circumstances that qualify for an SEP or visit the Medicare website at .

 - Note that if you move out of state, you will lose your SilverScript membership, as it does not transfer from state to state.
 To resume coverage, you will need to re-enroll in the SilverScript plan that services your new state.
-To avoid coverage interruptions, we encourage you to contact SilverScript Customer Care toll free at Phone Number1-866-235-5660, 24 hours a day, 7 days a week and TTY users dial TeleType Number 711 for enrollment guidance if you are planning to move out of state.
+To avoid coverage interruptions, we encourage you to contact SilverScript Customer Care toll free at Phone Number1-866-235-5660, 24 hours a day, 7 days a week, TTY users call TeleType Number 711, for enrollment guidance if you are planning to move out of state.

 Coverage Determinations Process

 SilverScript also supports you by providing you the opportunity to request and receive a written explanation (Coverage Determination)